Some Boots will work better for some disciplines.

 They are quicker to lace up, and they can also be made in ankle length if needed.

 Short boots protect the foot and ankle from injuries, nerve damage and callouses caused by constant aerial work can do permanent damage to feet and hurt unnecessarily.

-Static Trapeze an Aerial Hoop artists can particularly benefit from full-length boots as the fleshy parts of the calf are constantly being used.
+Static Trapeze, and Aerial Hoop artists, can particularly benefit from full-length boots. this is because the fleshy parts of the calves are constantly being used.

 The other added benefit to these length of gaiters is that they help hock hangs on trapeze due to creating a resistant tridge at the back of the knee.

 Long boots can take a little bit of time to lace up, although, the lacing session provides a good warm-up.
 To try and make this easier for customers, I am developing designs that will hopefully make the process a lot easier, I hope to have some new designs in the shop this year.